kumbam06/TrackEd/README.md

 ## 🙏 Acknowledgments

 - SwiftUI and Core Data documentation
+- Firebase documentation and SDKs
+- Google Sign-In iOS SDK
 - Apple Human Interface Guidelines
 - iOS development community

 ---

-**TrackEd** - Empowering students to track their educational journey and build their future careers.
+**GradMate** - Empowering students to track their educational journey and build their future careers with modern authentication and real-time collaboration.